lucasktlee/posts/drafts/spa-covenants.md

 ## Bespoke Covenants

 Beyond the common covenants mentioned above, every acquisition agreement will have specific pre-closing and post-closing covenants tailored to fit the circumstances of the transaction.

+Some examples of bespoke pre-closing and post-closing covenants that I have seen include:

+*

 ## Conclusion